ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 #### NFS Observations

-- Once I deployed the storage class config you cannot change the parameters without deleting the original, making your changes and then redeploying.
+- Once I deployed the storage class config you cannot change the parameters without deleting the original, making your changes and then redeploying the storage class.

 #### NFS Netdata Observations

-- For Netdata even thou I specified the storage classes in the Helm Chart Netdata should use it would always use the default storage class so I created a Netdata storage class and made that the default.
+- For Netdata even thou I specified the storage classes in the Helm Chart that Netdata should use it would always use the default storage class so I created a Netdata storage class and made that the default.

 ```shell
 pi8s-nfs-netdata (default)   microk8s.io/hostpath   Retain          Immediate           true                   115m